 I am as optimistic as I was then, but hardly quixotic.

-While the conference’s Final Communique outlines specific acknowledgements and directives that could have various effects on various actors, the most important messages were asserted in the implicit, or by way of omission.
+While the conference’s Final Communique outlines specific acknowledgments and directives that could have various effects on various actors, the most important messages were asserted in the implicit, or by way of omission.

 The communique acknowledges improved conditions such as security sector, drastic reduction in the number of pirate attacks, receding famine, and the large number of the diaspora returning home.
 Likewise, it acknowledges challenges such as al-Shabaab’s hit-and-run campaign of terror and the fact that the provisional constitution is an incomplete document that fails to address some of the most serious issues of contention.